ESG Strategy

 Corporate Governance – Key Facts

-Consecutive years as part of the BYMA Corporate Governance Panel, which includes those companies already listed in BYMA that voluntarily complied with corporate governance practices in line with the best international standards.
+Consecutive years as part of BYMA’s Corporate Governance Panel, which includes companies already listed on BYMA that voluntarily adopt corporate governance practices aligned with the highest international standards.

-Consecutive years publishing the sustainability report based on international standards (Global Reporting Initiative) which shows the performance in economic, social, and environmental matters of the companies that comprise Grupo Supervielle.
+Years publishing the Sustainability Report based on international standards (Global Reporting Initiative), showcasing the economic, social, and environmental performance of the companies within Grupo Supervielle.

 Materiality